OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Dynamic Analysis

 In a scenario where we have the proxy root CA (Ex.
-Burp Suite) installed on the device, this particular app sets the targetSDK >=24 and is running on a Android device with version 7+, we should not be able to intercept the communication.
+Burp Suite) installed on the device, this particular app sets the targetSDK to Api Level 24+ and is running on a Android device with version 7+, we should not be able to intercept the communication.
 If we are able to, this means that there is a bypass of this mechanism.

 ### Testing the Security Provider